DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 	- Enemy health
 	- Some type of UI to let the player know the room has started / ended
 	- A little pointer to let the player know where an interactable item is
+	- other stuff

+- Also, menus are a thing
+	- I don't really have an idea for how these should look right now
+	- The overall style of the menus should fit the overall style of the game and should also be pretty consistent between the different menus
+	- However, the overall look is up to whoever designs them

 # Modernizing the Look
 - The goal is to modernize the PS1 look, not just copy it.
 This means that we can take some liberties in some areas to make our game stand out a little more.